Secure node state storage

 Limitations

-- If secure node state storage is enabled on a Linux or Windows device without TPM 2.0 support, Tailscale will fail to start.
+- If secure node state storage is explicitly enabled on a Linux or Windows device without TPM 2.0 support, Tailscale will fail to start.
+If not configured explicitly, node state will not be encrypted on devices without TPM 2.0 support, and Tailscale will run normally.

 - Enabling secure node state storage can only be done using system policies or CLI flags, not through the graphical settings screen.